Vanilagy/webm-muxer/README.md

         }
     });
     ```
+#### `streaming` (optional) boolean
+Configures the muxer to only write data monotonically, useful for live-streaming the WebM as it's being muxed; intended
+to be used together with the `target` set to type `function`.
+When enabled, some features such as storing duration and
+seeking will be disabled or impacted, so don't use this option when you want to write out WebM file for later use.
 #### `type` (optional)
 As WebM is a subset of the more general Matroska multimedia container format, this library muxes both WebM and Matroska
 files.
 WebM, according to the official specification, supports only a small subset of the codecs supported by Matroska.